-- Birth to 12 months: Use a rear-facing seat.
+- Birth to 12 months: Utilize a rear-facing seat.

-- Age 1 to 3: Keep your child in a rear-facing seat for as long as possible, i.e., until he or she reaches the height or weight maximum as set out by the manufacturer.
+- Age 1 to 3: Keep your child in a rear-facing seat until they reach the manufacturer’s height or weight limits.

-- Ages 4-7: Use a forward-facing seat until your child reaches the maximum height and weight limits, at which point you can switch to a booster seat.
+- Ages 4-7: Transition to a forward-facing seat until your child outgrows the height and weight restrictions, then switch to a booster seat.

-- Ages 8-12: Use a booster seat until your child is big enough to use a regular seatbelt.
-A seatbelt is safe to use when the lap belt fits across the child’s upper thighs and the shoulder belt crosses the chest (and not the face).
+- Ages 8-12: Use a booster seat until your child is ready for a regular seatbelt.
+A seatbelt is appropriate when the lap belt rests on the upper thighs and the shoulder belt crosses the chest, not the face.

 Exceptions to the Law